 Incidentally, this journal’s editor has been a frequent pictorial (and photoshop) object of Mr. Zeppelinus’s fantasies.

-The following translation in full of today’s article Lrytas.lt is by Geoff Vasil:
+The following is a full translation of today’s article in Lrytas.lt.

 by Martynas Čerkauskas